major-s/labcirs/README.rst

 In the admin interface go to the `LabCIRS configuration` and choose the automatically created configuration for the new department.
 Here you can specify where the users can get the information about the reporter login.
-Further you can specify if email notifications should be sent to any reviewer upon creation of new incidents.
+Further, you can specify if email notifications should be sent to any reviewer upon creating new incidents.
 This function can only be activated if you set a valid ``EMAIL_HOST`` in the local configuration file.

 Update